 To ensure members can take photos in efficient manner, observe photo lines and move aside once you have shot if in a cramped area.

 Do not wander away from the photo stop without permission of the tour organsiers, or face being left behind!
+This includes taking unofficial food or toilet stops.

 The society is happy to cater for dietary requests such as gluten free, allergies, vegetarian/vegan etc. with prior notice to email@example.com